 Q: "How is your church organized/structured?"

-A: We are an autonomous church, meaning we operate on our own without a headquarters or association of churches.
+A: We are an autonomous church, meaning we operate on our own without a headquarters or an association of churches.
 While Christ is the head of the church, scripture also indicates we're to appoint qualified men to serve as elders to lead a local congregation.
 We currently have three elders serving our local congregation.
 Scripture also indicates a need for deacons within the local congregation.
 Deacons are responsible for seeing to the physical needs of the congregation (i.e. members in need, building upkeep, materials & supplies, etc.).
 For more information on this biblical structure, please see "Our Leadership" under the "About" heading.

 Q: "What are the church members like? "

-A: We'd like to think we're a pretty friendly congregation!
+A: We'd like to think we're a friendly and loving congregation!
 We've all come to the Lord and His church with different life experiences and personalities, but we've all obeyed the same commands to "Repent and be baptized" (Acts 2:38).
 We'd never claim to be perfect people, but we know for certain that we serve the one perfect God!
 We're grateful for anyone and everyone who comes our way and hope you take the opportunity to join us!